Damnatio memoriae: Middle Ages

 The Doge of Venice Marino Faliero's portrait (right) was removed and painted over with a black shroud as damnatio memoriae for his attempted coup.
 The shroud bears the Latin phrase, "This is the space for Marino Faliero, beheaded for crimes."

 In the Middle Ages, heresiarchs could have their memory condemned.
 The Council of Constance decreed the damnatio memoriae of John Wycliffe.

 The practice of replacing pagan beliefs and motifs with Christian, and purposefully not recording the pagan history, has been compared to damnatio memoriae as well.

+After usurping power, the Yongle Emperor began a propaganda campaign and attempted to erase the reign of the Jianwen Emperor.
+The education system itself was revised, with no mention of the previous civil war that had preceded his era.
+Zhu Di's treatment of loyalists of the preceding ruler such as Jing Qing later became a proverb "瓜蔓抄" or "gourd vine search" owing to his brutal actions such as wiping out entire towns to erase the Jianwen from records.
+However, with the advent of the Qing, the martyrs of the Jianwen era had not only become revered as deities, but they also became openly praised in order to discredit the Ming Dynasty.

-In her book Medici Women - Portraits of Power, Love and Betrayal, Gabrielle Langdon also presents compelling evidence concerning a probable damnatio memoriae issued against Isabella de' Medici, a prominent female figure of the 16th century Renaissance Medici court.
+In her book Medici Women - Portraits of Power, Love and Betrayal, Gabrielle Langdon also presents evidence concerning a probable damnatio memoriae issued against Isabella de' Medici, a prominent female figure of the 16th century Renaissance Medici court.

 Americas

 Ancient Maya

 Several apparent damnatio memoriae incidents occurred within the Maya civilization during the Classic period (AD 250–900) as a result of political conflicts between leaders of the local kingdoms.

 One notable incident occurred in the kingdom of Paʼ Chan (modern-day Yaxchilan, Mexico) in the middle of the 8th century.
 In June 742, the k'uhul ajaw (Holy Lord, i.e. king) of Pa' Chan, Itzamnaaj Bahlam III, died after a 60-year-long rule, during which he turned his kingdom into one of great riches after a large number of military campaigns which were recorded and illustrated on multiple high-quality stelae, lintels and hieroglyphic steps of temples which he dedicated to his military success (e.g. Temple 44) and his family (e.g. Temple 23).
 Though he had a son who eventually ascended to the throne after his death, there was a mysterious decade-long interregnum period in which Pa' Chan did not record the existence of any king.
 Itzamnaaj Bahlam's son, Yaxun Bʼalam IV, also known as Bird Jaguar IV, ascended to the throne in April 752, nearly ten years after his father's death.